javilonso/NLP_Sentiment_UC3M_RestMex2022/README.md

 ## Project structure
 1. DATA -> data from the competition
 2. PREPROCESS_DATA -> analyze and process data
+3. Data_Augmentation_Summarization -> applying Data Augmentation to create new data instances
-3. SVM -> aproach using SVM to solve the task
+4. SVM -> aproach using SVM to solve the task
-4. RobertaEsp -> aproach using transformers based on RobertaESP model to solve the task
+5. RobertaEsp -> aproach using transformers based on RobertaESP model to solve the task
-5. BERT -> aproach using transformers based on BERT model to solve the task
 6. GPT2 -> aproach using transformers based on GPT2 model to solve the task
-7. Summarization -> applying Data Augmentation to create new data instances
-8. Final_Inference -> Apply best models to Test Dataset and submit competition results
+7. Final_Inference -> Apply best models to Test Dataset and submit competition results

 ## Hardware
 - RTX 3060 12GB